 Why do they do it?

 These notorious stairs have their history in the 16th, 17th and 18th centuries.
-Most residential areas in the Netherlands are built upon softer soil and needed very strong foundational structures to keep the buildings upright. 🏘
+Most residential areas in the Netherlands are built upon softer soil and need very strong foundational structures to keep the buildings upright. 🏘

 On top of that (literally), was the fact that the Dutch authorities started taxing people for the width of their home’s facade!
 The result?
 Very narrow houses.